glutengo/rendering-strategies/backend/res/posts/results/results.md

 * (almost) no difference between CSR and SSR for each setup regarding TTFB
 * Overall TTFB values are lower than in the first setup
 * FCP, FMP and TTI are also slightly lower
-* CSR Setups have a slightly lower gap between FMP and FCP
+* React and Vue CSR Setups have a slightly lower gap between FMP and FCP
-* CSR Setups have a slightly lower Max Potential FID and lower gap between TTI and FCP
+* React and Vue CSR Setups have a slightly lower Max Potential FID and lower gap between TTI and FCP
+* Angular CSR has an increased FCP.
+Max Potential FIP is low and there is no gap between FMP/TTI and FCP

 This is the case because the server does not perform any computational tasks here.
 The requests are fully answered by the cache.
 This is caused by the optimizations that cloudfront offers over the loadbalancer.